-Working title “Indecisive Moments,” is an ongoing, ten part project, begun in 2014, involving motion studies, conceptual documentation of our habitat, social capital, behavior, and high culture.
+Working title “Indecisive Moments,” is an ongoing, ten part project, begun in 2014, involving motion studies, improvisational documentation of our habitat, social capital, behavior, and high culture.
 These series examine how the act of looking—how we view things—has an influence on what’s being seen.
 It’s what physics describes as the effect of the observer on the observation.

 Recent research suggests that consciousness is a continuous sampling, that the human brain experiences the world in pulses, like the frames in a film.
 One’s visual understanding depends, in part, on the suspension of disbelief binding them together.
 The passage of time displayed in a single image, replicates this quantization.
 As photographer and critic Gerry Badger has said, “Moments are nothing, if not pliable.”